nature-of-order/pattern-language/README.md

 Making Christopher Alexander and co's work including A Pattern Language more accessible online.

+## Motivation

-Have loved Christopher Alexander and co's A Pattern Language for more than 20 years.
+Have loved Christopher Alexander and co's work for more than 20 years.

-Would be amazing to have a decent online version with search, directory of patterns, linking, real text etc.
+Want a good online version of e.g. a pattern language with search, directory of patterns, linking, real text etc.

 Using the physical book can be a bit painful trying to move between patterns or even find the page for a given pattern.